-Members from the Native Safe Yield up to the cumulative permitted maximum amount stated in Paragraphs 5.1.2.2 and 5.1.2.3 shall reduce pro rata the Production Rights of all Producers except the Production Rights of the United States, the Production Rights of the Public Water Suppliers as set forth in Exhibit 3 only, and the Production Rights of the Small Pumper Class of 3806.4 acre feet per Year.
+Other Producers to Accommodate Non-Pumper Class Production.
+Any Production Right exercised by Non-Pumper Class Members from the Native Safe Yield in the amounts stated in Paragraphs 5.1.2.2, 5.1.2.3.1, and 5.1.2.3.2\ shall reduce pro rata the Production Rights of all Producers\\ except the Production Rights of the United States, the Production Rights of the State of California, the Production Rights of the Public Water Suppliers as set forth in Exhibit 3 only, the Production Rights of the Small Pumper Class of 3806.4 acre feet per Year, and the exercised Domestic Use Production Rights of the Nonpumper Class.